mythxn/crypto-quotes/README.md

 ---
 **API Endpoints:**

-The API endpoints are protected and can only be accessed by passing an api_token header in the request, which nginx handles.
-The value for the token is: `I0sC0eb50q`
+The API endpoints are protected and can only be accessed by passing an `api-token` header in the request, which nginx handles.
+The value for the token is: `I0sC0eb50q`.
+Please find the postman collection for the below two requests [here](https://github.com/mythxn/crypto-quotes/blob/main/postman-collection.json).

 ---